Edu511/Edu511/README.md

 - 👋 Hi, I’m @Edu511
 - 👀 I’m interested in ...
-Videogames
+Web Development, Android Development, JavaScript, etc.
 - 🌱 I’m currently learning ...
-Web apps
+Flutter for native mobile development.
 - 💞️ I’m looking to collaborate on ...
-New projects
-- 📫 How to reach me ... by email jeduardo180895@gmail.com
+- 📫 How to reach me ... by email jeduardo180895@gmail.com or by phone +525536961325.

 <!---
 Edu511/Edu511 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.